 Arches National Park hiking trails are perfect for the avid hiker, causal visitor and families traveling with kids.

-Exploring the Arches National Park hiking trails is one of the best ways to experience this unique landscape.
+Exploring the hiking trails at Arches is one of the best ways to experience the unique landscape at the park.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 WHAT TO PACK FOR HIKING AT ARCHES NATIONAL PARK

 To get the most out of visiting this park, you must be prepared with the right clothing and gear.

 DOWNLOAD our Arches National Park packing list for summer and winter.

 Hiking Shoes – Injuries from improper footwear is a common problem that casual visitors and hikers encounter.
 To make your trip as safe and enjoyable as possible, avoid smooth-soled shoes and only wear sturdy shoes with ample tread.

 → Check out the Merrell Moab hiking shoes we use.

 Hydration and Food – Due to the high desert and altitude in Southeastern Utah, you should drink at least one gallon of water per day, and always carry water with you during all hiking activities (water is also available at the Arches National Park Visitor Center and at the Devils Garden trailhead and Campground).